utk-cs340-fall24/Tabletop-Stat-Tracker/Sprints/sprint3/mharmo21.md

 ## What I accomplished:
 - I accomplished making the dice roller function like it should, which was a big issue going into this sprint and I'm glad I was able to solve it
 - I added the enemy list and will continue to develop more for it to make it even more viable as a way to track enemies
+- I added an animation to the dice roller to make it more fun and funny to use